Office BuildingHilton M. Briggs Library

 M.A.
 (English), South Dakota State University

-Professional MembershipsSouth Dakota Library Association, American Library Association, and ALA's Library History Round Table
+Professional MembershipsSouth Dakota Library Association, Association of College & Research Libraries, American Library Association, and ALA's Library History Round Table

 Area(s) of ResearchWomen's history, library history, print culture

 Applications of ResearchLindell, Lisa R. (2022).
 "I have felt a great zeal for this work": The educational and evangelical mission of Luella Belle Pettigrew.
 South Dakota History, 52(1), 29-66.